 Whether you teach at a major university, a local community college or a continued education course, print materials for classes are always a concern as far as budget, turnaround-time and quality.
 MagCloud can help you with all of those challenges, providing beautiful printing, easy-to-use digital distribution options and no-minimum print runs to help you publish content for your students in a timely, affordable and more sustainable fashion.
 Let’s take a look at a few solutions for professors:

 The syllabus is traditionally handed to students as a printed document on the first day of class.
 For distance education courses, the syllabus can be posted online or even better, mailed to students.
 By publishing your syllabus through MagCloud, you make it easy for your students and yourself.
-You can order a bulk of them to hand out in class, direct your students to download a digital version to their PC, tablet device, or our free iPad app, or you can use our ship-to-group feature to drop ship a copy to each of your students on a mailing list.
+You can order a bulk of them to hand out in class, direct your students to download a digital version to their PC, tablet device or you can use our ship-to-group feature to drop ship a copy to each of your students on a mailing list.

 There’s always at least one student who loses their syllabus, so when they come to you for help, MagCloud gives you an easy place to direct them–your own unique page–where they can choose whether they want to get a digital version or order a new printed copy that will be delivered right to them, requiring very little effort on your part.